 The Dynamex decision is likely to skew the equation even more to workers’ favor in California.

 Misclassification, Penalties, and Remedies

-Just as there are numerous contexts under which the classification of an employee or independent contractor becomes important, there are also a variety of penalties to which an employer might be subject for a misclassification and a number of ways a misclassified employee might be able to recover damages.
+Just as there are numerous contexts under which the classification of a California employee or independent contractor becomes important, there are also a variety of penalties to which an employer might be subject for misclassification and a number of ways a misclassified employee might be able to recover damages.